-- 17. Liabilities receiving a 95% ASF factor comprise "stable" (as defined in LAR Chapter 2, paragraphs 56 to 59) non-maturity (demand) deposits and/or term deposits with residual maturities of less than one year provided by retail and small business customers10.
+- 17. Liabilities receiving a 95% ASF factor comprise "stable" (as defined in LAR Chapter 2, paragraphs 56 to 59) non-maturity (demand) deposits and/or term deposits with residual maturities of less than one year provided by retail and small business customers.
 [Basel Framework, NSF 30.11] - 18.
 Deposits maturing in less than one year, or which can be withdrawn early without a significant penalty, i.e. materially greater than the loss of interest, that are classified as stable retail term deposits in the LCR should, for purposes of the NSFR, be classified as stable.
 Retail term deposits maturing over one year and which cannot be withdrawn early without significant penalty are subject to a 100% ASF.
 [Basel Framework, NSF 30.11]

-3.2.4 Liabilities receiving a 90%, 80%, 70%, and 60% ASF factor
+3.2.4 Liabilities receiving a 90%, 85%, 80%, 70%, and 60% ASF factor

 - 19. Liabilities in this category comprise "less stable" (as defined in LAR Chapter 2, paragraph 60-61) non-maturity (demand) deposits and/or term deposits with residual maturities of less than one year provided by retail and small business customers.
-Each sub-category of less stable deposits outlined in Chapter 2 is assigned a corresponding ASF factor: - i. insured deposits where: - i. the depositor does not have an established relationship with the institution; or - ii. the deposits are not in a transactional account; or - iii. the deposit are received from funds and trusts where the balance is controlled solely by the underlying retail customer;

-are assigned a 90% ASF factor;
+Each subcategory of less stable deposits outlined in Chapter 2 is assigned a corresponding ASF factor: - (i) insured deposits where: - i. the depositor does not have an established relationship with the institution; or - ii. the deposits are not in a transactional account are assigned a 90% ASF factor;

-ii. deposits sourced in the home jurisdiction but denominated in a foreign currency not qualifying as "stable" deposits under the LCR are assigned a 90% ASF factor;
+(ii) deposits sourced in the home jurisdiction but denominated in a foreign currency not qualifying as "stable" deposits under the LCR are assigned a 90% ASF factor;